 What Is A Bathroom Vanity Unit?

 A bathroom vanity unit is a flat surface piece of furniture, which incorporates a sink or basin atop along with adequate cupboard space beneath.
+They negate the need for a floor standing basin to restrict space.
 Offering extra storage room without impacting on the surrounding area, bathroom vanities can also cleverly conceal essential pipework for a cleaner, more attractive overall aesthetic.

 Vanity units are an ideal component to assist a bathroom de-clutter drive, providing an ideal storage hub for the likes of shampoos, shower gels, toilet rolls, towels and other bathroom necessities.
 As such, they make for an equally tempting proposition from both a practicality and looks standpoint.